sammydowds/next-blog/notes/business_planning.md

 ## Backend Details

 On this project, I really focused on organization.
 I created documentation for each endpoint as well as integration tests (using [vitest](https://vitest.dev/)).
-It made creating and remembering endpoint structure super simple.
-In writing this article, it was super helpful to have it organize because I can now easily reference endpoint information (mashed together below in the API table).
+It made creating and remembering endpoints way easier.

 On top of that, when switching contexts - I find it nicer that the code exists outside of the frontend source code.

-#### Data Models
+#### Data Model

-The data modeling became more complex due to the features I wanted to include (checklists, chat, etc).
-I used Prisma as my ORM, and find that delightful with TypeScript projects.
+For the features, I created multiple tables which mostly all tie back to the notion of a single _plan_.
+This plan stored a string which would be consumed by the text editor on the frontend.
+Any edits to via the text editor would be automatically saved to the database (debounced of course on the FE side).
+I wanted to separate out the chat and checklist data in order to use separate endpoints and hooks on the frontend, this is cleaner from an API and frontend perspective.

 ![Data Model Daily Business Plan](/data_model_business_planning.png)